ibm-cloud-docs/key-protect/cli-reference.md

 {: #kp-key-policy-update-dual}

-You can use {{site.data.keyword.keymanagementserviceshort}} to safely delete encryption keys by using a dual authorization process.
-When you delete a key, you shred its contents and associated data.
+You can use {{site.data.keyword.keymanagementserviceshort}} to safely delete encryption keys by shredding its contents and associated data.
 Any data that is encrypted by the key becomes inaccessible.
+Using a dual-auth-delete policy makes the process of deletion even safer by requiring the participation of two users.

 Deleting a key that has a
 [dual authorization policy](/docs/key-protect?topic=key-protect-manage-dual-auth)